bloominstituteoftechnology/Lambda-Hello/AshleyM.md

 Hi my name is Ashley M.

 3 words that describe me
-  stubborn
+  loud,
-  caring
+  annoying and
-  mysterious
+  Mischievous

-  One of my favorite hobbies is to crochet.
-I taught myself how to crochet.
-For me crocheting is very relaxing and in the end I can use what I made.
+  One of my favorite hobbies is to run.
+Irun about 5 miles a day.
+For me running is very relaxing and in the end I am healthier for it.